How to Delete All Photos from Your iPhone (Without Losing Them for Good)

 - In the upper left-hand corner tap Select All.

-- Tap the trash icon at the bottom when you are finished selecting all of the photos for deletion.
+- Tap the trash can icon at the bottom when you are finished selecting all of the photos for deletion.
 Then, tap Delete.

 Go through each album on your phone and follow these steps to delete your photos.
 This is a much faster way to delete all pictures on your iPhone than the one previously mentioned, though slightly more fiddly.